Oil Painters of America

 DEFINITION OF RESIDENCY

-Artists eligible to compete are citizens – both natural born or otherwise – of the United States, Canada, or Mexico who are current OPA members.
-Nonresident aliens who currently live in the United States, Canada, or Mexico are eligible to participate if they have been physically present at the address provided to OPA for eight of the last twelve months and that the residency is their permanent domicile.
+Artists eligible to compete are citizens – both natural born or otherwise – of North America who are current OPA members.
+Nonresident aliens who currently live in the North America are eligible to participate if they have been physically present at the address provided to OPA for eight of the last twelve months and that the residency is their permanent domicile.

 A domicile is a fixed, permanent home to which an individual intends to return whenever absent.
 Nonresident aliens whose North American residency is in question will be asked to provide proof of residency including, but not limited to, employment history, references, and utility bills in the individual’s name.
 Nonresident aliens falsifying claims of residency by providing an address in which they do not reside will be asked to resign from the organization.
 The decision of the Board is final.